edlectrico/machine_learning_python/README.md

 pip install pandas
 ```

 Some data is probably missing.
 For instance, Apple data is not displayed in the plot.
 This probably deals with problems parsing each html file.
 However, it is a good example of how Python can help us to handle data with scikit and pandas.
+Besides, most of the time spent in these tasks are related to acquiring and preparing/normalizing the data.